Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 1. leukocytosis

-2. aminotransferase level
+2. level of aminotransferases

 3. alkaline phosphatase level

-4. the level of amylase in urine and blood
+4. urine and blood amylase levels

 5. hyperglycemia